CIRCSE/LEMLAT3/README.md

 You can always recall such list by entering the command `\h`.

 ### Batch Mode
-You can process a batch of worforms by entering an input file featuring the wordforms to analyze and an output file in a specified format by typing:
+You can process a batch of worforms by entering an input file featuring the wordforms to analyse and an output file in a specified format by typing:
 ```
 ./APPLICATION_NAME [-s 0|1|2] -i input_file_name -o|-c|-x output_file_name
 ```